Conversion minter

 When it attaches

 The conversion-minter attaches to the target asset of a conversion pair.
-The Asset Designer attaches it automatically when:
+The Asset Designer wires it automatically when the source-asset template includes the conversion feature and the target asset is an equity-class (or retirement) token in the tenant.

 The convertible-note template (system-convertible-note) attaches both conversion and conversion-minter to the appropriate sides of the pair.